 Mayor Nickole Nesby, Mayor of Duquesne – Elected 2019

 Sue Scanlon, PPT Coordinating Committee Co-Vice Chair, Port Authority Bus Operator, Member of ATU Local 85, and PPT Cofounder – Elected 2012

 Joshua Malloy, Community Organizer

 Joshua Malloy started his organizing career as a worker organizer with Hospital Workers Rising, an organization backed by SEIU.
 He worked toward giving workers a voice on the job and fair and equitable wages.
 He saw the effect that poverty racism and gentrification had on his community and he wanted to do something to address it.
-Now working with Pittsburghers for public transit he plans on continuing to fight to ensure that marginalized peoples voices are heard and respected.
+Now working with Pittsburghers for public transit he plans on continuing to fight to ensure that marginalized people’s voices are heard and respected.

 Dan Yablonsky, Director of Communications & Development

-After a drunk driver left him in a coma, hospitalized, and unable to walk for six-months, Dan became a committed advocate for the wellbeing of those who travel without a car.
+After a drunk driver left him in a coma, hospitalized, and unable to walk for months, Dan became a committed advocate for the dignity of those who travel without a car.
 He worked for six years at BikePGH, where he started education programs, managed development, and mobilized communities to speak up for change in their streets.
 It was through the resident-led campaign to combat the Penn Plaza mass eviction that Dan got involved in housing justice issues.
 He works with PPT to center riders as leaders in campaigns for accessible transportation, affordable housing, public transparency, and our shared right to the city.
 Dan also loves to boogie-down, so invite him out to a dance floor near you!

 Dan can be reached at 551-206-3320 or firstname.lastname@example.org